Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 This is what makes a muscle grow, it’s what makes a person stronger, it’s what stresses bone to get more dense, etc…etc…

-Obviously this has long-term limits (everyone can only ever get so strong) and there are other considerations long-term.
+Obviously this has long-term limits – you can only get so strong, your bones so dense, or your body so muscular – and there are other considerations long-term.

 But on a week to week basis within any given program and the same exercise, this is fundamentally the goal: